 The color of stimuli can be specified when creating a stimulus and when using setColor() in a variety of ways.
-There are three basic color spaces that PsychoPy can use, RGB, DKL and LMS but colors can also be specified by a name (e.g. ‘DarkSalmon’) or by a hexadecimal string (e.g. ‘#00FF00’).
+From Builder view you can also use the color picker to pick the color you want and explore what value that color would correspond to in a variety of spaces.
+There are three basic color spaces that PsychoPy® can use, RGB, DKL and LMS but colors can also be specified by a name (e.g. ‘DarkSalmon’) or by a hexadecimal string (e.g. ‘#00FF00’).

 stim = visual.GratingStim(win, color=[1,-1,-1], colorSpace='rgb') #will be red stim.setColor('Firebrick')#one of the web/X11 color names stim.setColor('#FFFAF0')#an off-white stim.setColor([0,90,1], colorSpace='dkl')#modulate along S-cone axis in isoluminant plane stim.setColor([1,0,0], colorSpace='lms')#modulate only on the L cone stim.setColor([1,1,1], colorSpace='rgb')#all guns to max stim.setColor([1,0,0])#this is ambiguous - you need to specify a color space